 The benefits for your clients and your website

-Best Practice for a Store Locator efficient with Google Maps Platform
+Best Practice for an efficient Google Maps Store Locator

-We use Google Maps daily, from navigating to a grocery store, seeing what restaurants are nearby, to finding the location of the nearest pharmacy.
+We use Google Maps daily, from navigating to a grocery store and seeing what restaurants are nearby, to finding the location of the nearest pharmacy.

-As a Retailer, you’ll want to make sure that your business is on Google Maps for several reasons:
+As a Retailer, you’ll want your business on Google Maps for several reasons:

 It’s the backbone of your multi-channel(web to store) strategy